Rebecca Clarke (composer): Later life

 Clarke, after completing a world tour in 1922–23, embarked upon a career as a solo and ensemble performer in London.
-In 1924 she became a founding member of the Aeolian Players and in 1927 she helped form the English Ensemble, a piano quartet that included herself, Marjorie Hayward, Kathleen Long and May Mukle.
-She also performed on several recordings in the 1920s and 1930s, and participated in BBC music broadcasts.
+In 1924 she became a founding member of the Aeolian Players.
+She was one of the Aeolian Hall ensemble conducted in October 1928 by Maurice Ravel, in a concert of his own works, with Gordon Bryan, Gwendolen Mason and others.

+Clarke performed on several recordings in the 1920s and 1930s, and participated in BBC music broadcasts.
 Her compositional output greatly decreased during this period.
 However, she continued to perform, participating in the Paris Colonial Exhibition in 1931 as part of the English Ensemble.
 Between 1927 and 1933 she was romantically involved with the British baritone John Goss, who was eight years her junior and married at the time.
 He had premiered several of her mature songs, two of which were dedicated to him, "June Twilight" and "The Seal Man".
 Her "Tiger, Tiger", finished at the time the relationship was ending, proved to be her last composition for solo voice until the early 1940s.

 In 1936 Clarke sold the Stradivarius she had been bequeathed to a dealer in New York.
 At the outbreak of World War II, Clarke was in the US visiting her two brothers, and was unable to obtain a visa to return to Britain.
 She lived for a while with her brothers' families and then in 1942 took a position as a governess for a family in Connecticut.
 She composed 10 works between 1939 and 1942, including her Passacaglia on an Old English Tune.
 She had first met James Friskin, a composer, concert pianist, and founding member of the Juilliard School faculty, and later to become her husband, when they were both students at the Royal College of Music.
 They renewed their friendship after a chance meeting on a Manhattan street in 1944 and married in September of that year when both were in their late 50s.
-According to musicologist Liane Curtis, Friskin was "a man who gave [Clarke] a sense of deep satisfaction and equilibrium."
+According to the musicologist Liane Curtis, Friskin was "a man who gave [Clarke] a sense of deep satisfaction and equilibrium."